|

 - Balsam harvest, The Book of Simple Medicines (BNF Fr.
 12322, fol.
 187v), c.
 1520-1530

-- Portrait of a lady in a green dress by Bartolomeo Veneto, 1530
+- A lady in a green dress by Bartolomeo Veneto, 1530

 - Fol.
 7v in the Hennessy Book of Hours, c.
 1530-1540

-- Portrait of a member of the Wedigh family by Hans Holbein the Younger, 1532
+- A member of the Wedigh family by Hans Holbein the Younger, 1532

-- Portrait of a member of the Wedigh family by Hans Holbein the Younger, 1533
+- A member of the Wedigh family by Hans Holbein the Younger, 1533

-- Portrait of Jean de Dinteville and Georges de Selve (The Ambassadors) by Hans Holbein the Younger, 1533
+- Jean de Dinteville and Georges de Selve (The Ambassadors) by Hans Holbein the Younger, 1533

-- Portrait of Christina of Denmark, Duchess of Milan (see detail by Hans Holbein the Younger, 1538
+- Christina of Denmark, Duchess of Milan (see detail by Hans Holbein the Younger, 1538

-- Portrait of a young woman and her little boy (see detail) by Agnolo Bronzino, 1540
+- A young woman and her little boy by Agnolo Bronzino, 1540

-- Portrait of a man holding gloves and a letter by Hans Holbein the Younger, c.
+- A man holding gloves and a letter by Hans Holbein the Younger, c.
 1540

-- Portrait of De Vos van Steenwijk by Hans Holbein the Younger, 1541
+- De Vos van Steenwijk by Hans Holbein the Younger, 1541

-- Portrait of an unknown young man at his desk by Hans Holbein the Younger, 1541
+- An unknown young man at his desk by Hans Holbein the Younger, 1541

-- Portrait of John Chambers by Hans Holbein the Younger, 1543
+- John Chambers by Hans Holbein the Younger, 1543

-- Portrait of a gentleman with gloves by Lorenzo Lotto, c.
+- A gentleman with gloves by Lorenzo Lotto, c.
 1543

-- Portrait of Barbara Kressin attributed to Lambert Sustris, 1544
+- Barbara Kressin attributed to Lambert Sustris, 1544

 - White gloves attributed to the reign of Elizabeth I